emarsden/dash-mpd-cli/README.md

       --mp4box-location <PATH>
           Path to the MP4Box binary (necessary if not located in your PATH).

+      --mp4decrypt-location <PATH>
+          Path to the mp4decrypt binary (necessary if not located in your PATH).

   -o, --output <PATH>
           Save media content to this file.